March – The Month of War – Mars Vs Ares

 Mars and Romulus and Remus

-In Roman mythology, Mars was more widely worshipped than any of the other Roman gods, most likely as he was said to be the father of Romulus and Remus, the twins who were the founders of Rome, and the Romans called themselves the sons of Mars.
+This was most likely because he was said to be the father of Romulus and Remus, the twins who were the founders of Rome, and why the Romans called themselves the sons of Mars.

-Mars guardian of Rome
+Guardian of Rome

 Mars the Avenger, Capitoline Museum Photo by dheinen on flickr(cc)